 Where and What to Eat

 You won’t go hungry when visiting the bazaar.
 Options to snack on street food, stop for a drink, or have a meal at a sit-down restaurant abound, so no matter what you’re in the mood for, you’re likely to find it.
 Keep an eye out for bars and restaurants set back from the stalls, of which there are many.
 Do note that these venues due tend to get busy from 7 p.m. onwards due to their prime night market location, so if you want a seat, arrive early to stake out a good spot.

-If you plan to be at the market for a length of time there are lots of options for snacks, including mango sticky rice (a great pick-me-up), fruit smoothies, spring rolls, roti (the banana version is a must-try), ice cream and various simple noodle dishes.
+If you plan to be at the market for a length of time there are lots of options for snacks, including mango sticky rice (a great pick-me-up), fruit smoothies, spring rolls, roti (the banana version is a must-try), ice cream and various simple noodle dishes and grilled meats.